Release-Candidate/Tzolkin/README.md

 If you want to know more about the Maya calendar systems, see [Links](#links).

-Information about the smartphone app is at [Usage of the Smartphone App](#usage-of-the-smartphone-app)
+Information about the smart-phone app is at [Usage of the Smartphone App](#usage-of-the-smartphone-app)

+A video of the smart-phone app is at [YouTube](https://www.youtube.com/watch?v=os32KCEqGCk).

 To interactively try out the F# NuGet package Tzolkin, go to the Jupyter Notebook at [![Binder badge](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Release-Candidate/Tzolkin/main?filepath=Tzolkin.ipynb)